Future Educators Academy

 Graduate Research Assistants (GRAs) in FEA:

 GRAs within the FEA focus primarily on educational research-related activities.
-Whether contributing to FCTL-led or FCTL-supported educational research projects or pursuing educational-related research that may align with their theses or dissertations, GRAs benefit from mentorship and guidance provided by experienced education researchers.
+Whether contributing to FCTL-led or FCTL-supported educational research projects or pursuing educational-related research that may align with educational-related theses or dissertations, GRAs benefit from mentorship and guidance provided by experienced education researchers.
 This research-intensive component complements formal coursework and contributes significantly to the academic and professional growth of GRAs.
 GRAs work under the specific supervision of FCTL mentors specializing in educational research and scholarship, ensuring a comprehensive and interdisciplinary approach to their research endeavors.

 Qualifications and Selection